 Grant Support

-National Experts: Dan Johnson, Dana Justice, and Melissa Schick
+National Experts: Dana Justice and Melissa Schick

 Brownfield and remediation projects can be complex.
 To support you through the entire process successfully, SCS Engineers provides a dedicated team of specialists.
 From site assessment to funding, cleanup, and construction, we provide our clients with a streamlined approach and create efficiencies that can give them a significant competitive advantage.